dotnet/docs/docs/core/docker/publish-as-container.md

 - `None`:
   - In this mode, the entrypoint is defined by `ContainerEntrypoint`, `ContainerEntrypointArgs`, and `ContainerDefaultArgs`.
 - `DefaultArgs`:
-  - This is the most complex mode—if none of the `ContainerEntrypoint[Args]` items are present, the `ContainerAppCommand[Args]` and `ContainerDefaultArgs` are used to create the entrypoint and command-skipping the base image entrypoint for base images that have it hard-coded to `dotnet` or `/usr/bin/dotnet` so that you have complete control.
+  - This is the most complex mode—if none of the `ContainerEntrypoint[Args]` items are present, the `ContainerAppCommand[Args]` and `ContainerDefaultArgs` are used to create the entrypoint and command.
+The base image entrypoint for base images that have it hard-coded to `dotnet` or `/usr/bin/dotnet` is skipped so that you have complete control.
   - If both `ContainerEntrypoint` and `ContainerAppCommand` are present, then `ContainerEntrypoint` becomes the entrypoint, and `ContainerAppCommand` becomes the command.

 > [!NOTE]